We pay so you don’t have to!

 The following subscription websites are all free to you as a library member.

 Provides masses of information for family history researchers: Birth, Marriage & Death Records; Military; Criminal; Wills, and more.
-Usually only available on library PCs or library wifi, but during the lockdown we can offer remote access courtesy of ProQuest and its partner Ancestry, if you log in to this webpage and follow the link (Hint: don’t know your login?
+Usually only available on library PCs or library wifi, but during the pandemic we can offer remote access courtesy of ProQuest and its partner Ancestry.
+Please visit www.ancestrylibraryedition.co.uk/ from on site, or use this Ancestry from home link at home.
+(Hint: don’t know your login?
 See what is my log in).

 The gold standard dictionary for the English language.
 Use not just for word meanings but also to find out when words were first used, original spellings and usages and a fascinating “word of the day”.
 Use in the library, or from home with your library card number.